baljit92/skull-detector/README.md

 We used TensorBox for this project.
 TensorBox is a new framework that is used for training models to detect objects in images.
 TensorBox is based on TensorFlow.

 The training image set in our case is very small.
-We were only able to collect and annotate around 1200 skull images due to time limitations.
+We were only able to collect and annotate around 1350(including augmented versions) skull images due to time limitations.

 #### Describe your pipeline and pre-processing steps
 The dataset consists of images of human skulls, animal skulls, cartoon faces, human faces, random objects and surroundings.
 Each of the image was labelled and annotated manually using the Annotate webapp.
 A positive image was annotated with bounding box(es) around areas of skull(s).

-* The training set consistsed of 1780 images with 1000 annotated images
+* The training set consistsed of 1780 images with 1000 positive images
-* The validation set consisted of 440 images with 296 annotated images
+* The validation set consisted of 440 images with 296 positive images
-* The testing set consisted of 78 images with 54 annotated images
+* The testing set consisted of 78 images with 54 positive images

 We used a split of 80/20 training/validation to train the model.

 ##### Training pipeline
-1. Capture the training and validation data files and give it to TensorBox as a training and testing file.
+1. Prepare the training and validation data files using the webapp
-2. TensorBox runs with a gap of 50 steps.
-At each step, a batch of images are used to train the model.
-3. The model training is completed after passing over the entire dataset 9 times.
+2. Using the dataset, we train the model for 9 epochs

 ##### Testing pipeline
-1. Capture the testing data and evaluate it using the model trained by TensorBox.
+1. Prepare the testing data and evaluate it using the model trained by TensorBox.
 2. Once evaluated, TensorBox draws bounding boxes around the areas of interest in the testing image set and saves these images in an `output/` folder.
 3. Use _Non Maximal Suppression_ to draw a combined bounding box around the areas of interest.